Is travel consultant a dream job?

 Thinking about the tourism industry, people often dream of always travelling around the world while making a living.
 For most people, it is a fleeting whim at a moment of dissatisfaction with their current work, but for others, the dream is real and, more importantly, they have a desire to realize it.

-One way to do this is to become a travel consultant for luxury travel, and it is possible in all areas of business: law, finance, beauty, fashion, media, education and much more.
-This is a job that Oprah Winfrey described as one of the "The happiest jobs in America."
+One way to do this is to become a travel consultant for luxury travel, and it is possible in all areas of business: law, finance, beauty, fashion, media, education, and much more.
+This is a job that Oprah Winfrey described as one of the "Happiest jobs in America."

 1. Have a passion for travel as a lifestyle

 There are many variations on this topic, for example: "If you don't travel by yourself, you shouldn't work in this field" and "You should love to travel; otherwise, this work is not for you".
 You must like to go very, very much, and have a passion for sharing this love.
 Otherwise, you will burn out quickly.
 Some of the work may seem glamorous, but most of it is as far from perfect as any other work.

 2. It would help if you had a small black book of potential business

 Before you start your career, you need to have a list of people to call first.
 This, in turn, will lead to more reviews and more bookings.
 You solve other people's problems and support the realization of your dreams.